lukk-cs/papysitting/README.md

 in order :

-- only display document button on homepage if one or more is missing
+x only display document button on homepage if one or more is missing (local database for improvement)
 - Pre fill the presentation and center of interest ... on the profilescreen
 - Add future and more importantly past visits on visitsscreen
 - debug ponctuals visits, watch out for the dates